simonduane/smart-estimation/README.md

 ## Dependencies

-The data are processed using numpy arrays and displayed using the matplotlib.
+The data are processed using [numpy](https://numpy.org/) arrays in [Python](https://www.python.org/) and displayed using [matplotlib](https://matplotlib.org/stable/index.html).
 I see no reason why, if users like this kind of thing, something similar couldn't be implemented as a web-based application and offered by utility companies themselves.
-This depends on details of the algorithms used here and the constraints of EventStream programming.
-To the extent that I understand my own creation (which I do) and event stream programming (not in any detail), I am reasonably certain that it could be done - just not by me.
+This would depend on details of the algorithms used here and probably on the constraints of event stream programming.
+To the extent that I understand my own creation (which I do) and event stream programming (not in any detail), I am reasonably certain that it could be done - it just won't be done by me anytime soon.

 ## Explanations